Introduction

 Train Your Team

-Ensure that all team members are trained in using AR tools effectively.
-Familiarity with the technology will maximize its benefits and reduce the learning curve.
+Ensure that all team members receive training on effectively using AR tools.
+Familiarity with the technology will maximize its benefits and minimize the learning curve.

 -